Spalding, Lincolnshire: War memorial

 Spalding War Memorial is in the grounds of Ayscoughfee Hall and commemorates the 224 men from the town killed in the First World War.
 It was conceived by Barbara McLaren, the widow of the town's MP Francis McLaren, and designed by Sir Edwin Lutyens, known for his war memorials including the Cenotaph on Whitehall in London.
 It takes the form of a pavilion and a Stone of Remembrance at the head of a long reflecting pool; the names of the fallen are inscribed on the back wall of the pavilion.

 Commercial and civic buildings

 There are several supermarkets: a small Tesco Express store, a Sainsbury's, a Lidl and an Aldi in the centre of the town and a Morrisons in Pinchbeck.
-Outside of the town centre, Springfields Shopping Outlet and Gardens offer a wide range of outlet stores set in landscaped gardens designed by Charlie Dimmock and Chris Beardshaw, among others.
+Outside of the town centre, Springfields Outlet Shopping & Leisure offers a wide range of outlet stores set in landscaped gardens designed by Charlie Dimmock and Chris Beardshaw, among others.
 The Castle Sports Complex provides fitness facilities throughout the day and evening.
 The South Holland Centre is an arts centre on Market Place that stages concerts and theatre productions and shows films.